 4. Stay away from electrical equipment.

-While you might be worried about your home, it’s unwise to go back unless your local emergency management officials will confirm that it’s safe.
+While you might be worried about your home, it’s unwise to go back unless your local emergency management officials confirm that it’s safe.

 2. Do not go inside your home without checking your home visually.